mzckawa/learning_c/worksheet1/notes.md

 ### October 8th, 2025

 Scanf doesn't return a string, but a number (1 if it actually reads something and -1 if it reaches EOF).

+### October 10th, 2025

+Updates on October 7th's notes.
+Be careful when dealing with pointers.
+If you forget to put * before the pointer, you will end up changing the memory address, not the value located at this address!